onato/onato.github.io/_posts/projects/2013-02-01-maptoolkit.md

 categories: projects
 ---

-Maptoolkit is a framework I am responsible for the continued development of for the software house [Toursprung](http://toursprung.com).
+Maptoolkit is a framework I am responsible for the continued development of, for the software house [Toursprung](http://toursprung.com).
 It was initially created by [Felix Krause](http://felixkrause.at/).

 <p>
 	<ul>
 		<li>All modules are organised as private cocoapods.
 Modules include Tracking, Login, Uploading of Points of Interest, Display of Routes, etc…</li>
 		<li>Projects are compiled, tested, archived and uploaded to Testflight automatically on commit by a Jenkins setup.</li>
 		<li>The project is compiled into a .Framework for use by SDK customers.</li>
-		<li>We implemented a extra build layer to perform tasks like removing comments from configuration files and ignoring warnings on code that is not controlled by us.</li>
+		<li>I implemented an extra build layer to perform tasks like removing comments from configuration files and ignoring warnings on code that is not controlled by us.</li>
 		<li>Frameworks used:
 			<ul>
 				<li>CoreData</li>